Speek-App/Speek/README.md

 <img src="images/Screenshot2.jpg" width="80%">
 </p>

-Speek is the first messaging app that is anonymous and censorship-resistant by design.
-In addition, it makes no compromise on ease-of-use and is as easy to use as popular messaging applications.

-Though, in comparison to popular messaging applications like Telegram, WhatsApp and Signal, Speek is by far the most secure way to converse.
-Speek is serverless, stores no metadata, requires no ID or phone number and all messages are end-to-end encrypted and routed via the Tor network.
+Speek is serverless, stores no metadata, requires no ID or phone number and all messages including file transfers are end-to-end encrypted and routed via the Tor network.
 This makes it possible that IP addresses are never public and users can stay anonymous.
+Furthermore, due to its decentralized (p2p) nature, there is no middleman server that could be compromised, taken down or leak user information such as IP addresses, contacts, metadata or even messages.

-The users are only identified with public keys.
-Each user can share their public key with others to add them to the contacts list.
+Users are only identified via public keys.
+Each user can share their public key with others to add them to their contact list.

 * You can chat without exposing your identity (or IP address) to *anyone*
 * Nobody can discover who your contacts are or when you talk (*metadata-free!*)